 The company is a large Japanese computer producer with an independent European direct sales force.
 It has production and distribution facilities in France, Scotland and Malaysia.

-The European production facility is in difficulty having invested in antiquated green-screen systems.
-They intend to replace these multiple systems with one global ERP that allows real time exchange of information between sales, production, marketing, purchasing and procurement.
-It also allows the relocation and outsourcing of production to China.
+The European production facility is in difficulty having invested in antiquated green-screen systems which they intend to replace with one global ERP that allows the real-time exchange of information between sales, production, marketing, purchasing and procurement.
+It also allows for the relocation and outsourcing of production to China.

 Objective for students

 What are the risks for the company to circulate unreliable information?

 What are the solutions ?

-Need for strong management support of projects.
+Need for strong management support of projects

-There may be strong resistance to change.
+There may be strong resistance to change

-Information is power.
+Information is power

-A written functional model provides a common understanding of system function.
+A written functional model provides a common understanding of system function

-Process across the supply chain
+Communication across the supply chain